UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Approach

 As previous empirical analyses have revealed, existing code representation models face three challenges, i.e., insufficient semantic understanding, ineffective fusion in hybrid code retrieval, and weak generalization in cross-language scenarios.

-In order to address these challenges, we propose a novel self-supervised code representation learning framework called \Ours.
+To address these challenges, we propose a novel self-supervised code representation learning framework called \Ours.
 This framework aims to enhance hybrid code retrieval performance by learning a semantically robust, modally collaborative, and language-agnostic representation through end-to-end joint optimization.
-The core architecture of \Ours (shown in Figure \ref{fig:FrameWork} ) consists of two innovative modules:
+The core architecture of \Ours (shown in Figure \ref{fig:FrameWork}) consists of two innovative modules:

-\begin{itemize}[wide=0pt] \item \textbf{Multi-Perspective Supervised Contrastive Learning.} To address the challenges of \textbf{insufficient semantic understanding} and \textbf{ineffective fusion}, this module is to reduce the co-occurrence probability of sample words and phrases, forcing the model to go beyond superficial word co-occurrence and learn the deep computational logic behind the code by constructing functionally equivalent but formally diverse positive samples.
-It conducts joint contrastive learning from three perspectives, i.e., code (Code2Code), natural language (NL2NL), and cross-modal (NL2Code), to build a unified representation space with modality alignment.
+\begin{itemize}[wide=0pt] \item \textbf{Multi-Perspective Supervised Contrastive Learning.} To address the challenges of \textbf{insufficient semantic understanding} and \textbf{ineffective fusion}, this module is designed to reduce the co-occurrence probability of sample words and phrases, forcing the model to go beyond superficial word co-occurrence and learn the deep computational logic behind the code by constructing functionally equivalent but formally diverse positive samples.
+It conducts joint contrastive learning from three perspectives, i.e., code ( Code2Code ), natural language (NL2NL), and cross-modal (NL2Code), to build a unified representation space with modality alignment.

 \item \textbf{Representation Distribution Consistency Learning.} To address the challenge of weak generalization in cross-language scenarios, this module employs the Maximum Mean Discrepancy (MMD) method \cite{TMLR2012MMD} to align the representation distributions of different programming languages, drawing on domain adaptation theory.
-This encourages the model to focus on the logical essence of the code rather than its grammatical form. \end{itemize} This section details the components of the \Ours framework and their underlying mechanisms.
+This encourages the model to focus on the logical essence of the code rather than its grammatical form. \end{itemize}